 Ancient times tell us that brides carry wedding bouquets on their big day to ward off spirits and bad luck.
 And from times immemorial, hence, the practice of holding these fragrant flowers at the wedding holds major significance even today.
-So, if you too feel very sentimental about these bouquets, then you are at the right place, for we, here, in this article, shall teach you how to preserve a wedding bouquet.
+So, if you too feel very sentimental about these bouquets and are looking for flower preservation techniques, then you are at the right place!
+For we, in this article, shall teach you how to preserve a wedding bouquet.
 Yes, with a few little effective techniques that we will talk about here, you will have this auspicious flower arrangement with you forever, reminding you of the D-day.
 And how much does it cost to preserve a wedding bouquet, is what you are wondering then let me tell you, most of the methods that we have provided below will barely cost you any penny.
 So, now, take a chill pill and go ahead and scroll down.

 In This Article